-In light of the BFF Group's business model and the nature of its risk counterparties, the Covid-19 epidemic did not entail changes to the model for determining expected losses.
+In light of the Bank's business model and the nature of its risk counterparties, the Covid-19 epidemic did not entail changes to the model for determining expected losses.
 However, actions were taken, resulting in an update by the Bank, as the Parent Company, of its macroeconomic scenarios to include the effects of the pandemic within ECL estimates (for further details, please see the paragraph "IFRS 9 - Update to reflect the Covid-19 financial crisis").
-For information on the moratoria granted, please see the paragraph "Contractual amendments due to Covid-19".